kingsdigitallab/alice-thornton/frontend/posts/news/2025-08-01-Helmsley-Literary-Festival.md

   - deliverances
 ---

-Another opportunity to catch a performance of 'The Remarkable Deliverances of Alice Thornton' in her native North Yorkshire!
+Another opportunity to catch a performance of 'The Remarkable Deliverances of Alice Thornton' in Thornton's home territory, North Yorkshire!
 [Debbie Cannon](https://debbiecannon.org/)'s acclaimed one-women show is part of this year's [Helmsley Literary Festival](https://www.helmsleyarts.co.uk/whats-on/helmsley-literary-festival-2025) in September.

 Tickets are already [on sale](https://www.helmsleyarts.co.uk/whats-on/helmsley-literary-festival-the-remarkable-deliverances-of-alice-thornton-1626-1707) for a performance at Helmsley Arts Centre on Saturday 13 September, 7-8pm.